GRID Alternatives provides Native American communities with solar energy systems

 These installations yield vital energy cost savings for the tribes.
 Each project is an opportunity to introduce the viability of solar technology to the community, to highlight solar as a career pathway, and to provide hands-on training.
 While working with tribal leaders on energy planning, GRID also focuses on energy use, energy efficiency, and conservation education.

-In this context, the Rexel Foundation’s renewed support has allowed the GRID Alternatives Tribal Program to install 45 kW-DC for the Eastern Agency of the Navajo Nation.
+In this context, the Rexel Foundation’s renewed support in 2020 has allowed the GRID Alternatives Tribal Program to install 45 kW-DC for the Eastern Agency of the Navajo Nation.

 The project consists of several 3 kW-DC installed in off-grid home installations, 12 3kW-DC grid-tied home systems and a 6 kW-DC grid-tied system for the administrative building of Torreon Chapter, a rural town located on Navajo land.